Law Menu

 What are my job prospects after graduating from TRU Law, and what support and opportunities will I receive along the way and after graduation?

 Most TRU Law students choose to article after graduation.
-Since our inception, 94-99% of students known to be seeking articles reportedly secured them within nine months of graduation.
+In the past four years, 98-99% of students known to be seeking articles reportedly secured them within nine months of graduation.
 Our students have been successful in obtaining positions in private practice, including with well-known regional, national, and international law firms.
 They’ve obtained clerkship positions with various Canadian courts, and they’ve obtained jobs with government employers, non-profits, and corporations.

 Students at TRU Law, as well as TRU Law alumni, receive year-round support from the TRU Law Career Services Office, which provides career-related information and services to connect students and recent graduates with the legal community.